nasa/cumulus/docs/features/producer_granule_id_duplication.md

 Downstream consumers of Cumulus granules objects should update to make use of this field if they intend to directly reference `producerGranuleId` or need to reconcile their records to provider records directly.

+### Updated [`MoveGranules`](https://github.com/nasa/cumulus/blob/master/tasks/move-granules/README.md) 'duplicate' handling behavior

+Move Granules was [updated](https://github.com/nasa/cumulus/pull/4003) to validate if an archive location object collision is due to a same-collection or cross-collection collision.
+If the collision is cross-collection, it will fail *regardless* of the collection configuration, to avoid inadvertent overwrites per requirements in IART-924.

 ### Updated Workflow Task Component Modifications

 The following tasks have been added or updated from prior versions to handle and/or allow conversion to use the new `producerGranuleId` field for this feature.
 All Core workflow tasks that utilize a granule payload were updated to allow for producerGranuleId in the granule object schema, and are not individually listed here if that was the only update.